Ildar-Daminov/MATLAB-code-for-CIRED-paper/README.md

   distrbution_transformer_optim.m         thermal model of ONAN distrbution transformer in accordance with IEC 60076-7.
 This
                                           function is called in optimal_energy_limit.m and in main_optim_energy_limit.m.

-  distrbution_transformer_random_load.m   thermal model of ONAN distrbution transformer in accordance with IEC 60076-7.
-This
+  distrbution_transformer_random_load.m   the same thermal model of ONAN distrbution transformer but with different outputs.
-                                          function is called in main_random_load_profile.m
+                                          This function is called in main_random_load_profile.m

   optimal_energy_limit.m                  optimization problem formulated in MATLAB (Problem-based formulation).
 The objective
                                           function is maximization of energy transfer through transformer.
 Constraints: